Lizard-Ranger/PI-Frame/README.md

-# PI Frame
+# Raspberry PI Photo Frame
- Picture Frame using a Raspberry PI
+ Photo Frame on Rpi3 with Google Drive 2 weekly sync

+This is my first commit